-Today, the industry of consumer goods is considered one of the largest sectors.
-Consumer packaged goods have a short lifespan and are in constant demand.
-These are items customers purchase on a routine basis.
-They have recognizable packaging to be easily identified by buyers.
+Today, the industry of consumer goods is considered one of the largest business sectors.
+Consumer packaged goods have a short lifespan and are in constant demand as customers purchase them on a routine basis.
+They usually have recognizable packaging designed to be easily identified by buyers.

 In this article, we’ll compare CPG and retail companies, explore consumer packaged goods trends, and see several examples.

-When we talk about CPG, we mean companies involved in the process of development, manufacturing, and marketing that aim at presenting the final product to the end-user.
+When we talk about CPG, we mean companies involved in the process of development, manufacturing, and marketing that aim at presenting the final product to their end user.
 Such brands don’t only sell products but also create them.
-Examples include huge corporations like Procter & Gamble and Johnson & Johnson, fashion houses like Prada and Gucci.
+Examples include huge corporations like Procter & Gamble and Johnson & Johnson or fashion houses like Prada and Gucci.
 The last two design and manufacture exclusive apparel and accessories and sell these goods in their retail stores.

-To compare, retail companies specialize only in selling goods and services to consumers through retail or online stores, social media, or some other effective sales channels.
+To compare, retail companies specialize only in selling goods and services to consumers through retail or online stores, social media, or other effective sales channels.
 Amazon, Walmart, and Target are famous examples of retail companies.
-These well-established retailers provide customers with anything starting from food and clothes and finishing with rentals of equipment.
+These well-established retailers provide their customers with anything starting from food and clothes and finishing with equipment rentals.

 Now that you see the difference, it’s time to walk you through some trends.